-PSHE is taught following the Cambridgeshire schemes of work, which includes ses.
+PSHE is taught following the Cambridgeshire schemes of work, which includes Citizenship.
+We teach this on a two year cycle to ensure coverage of the curriculum requirements in our mixed age classes.
 PSHE covers friendship, keeping safe, managing finances and so on.
 The rolling programme can be found on our website.